template-tools/template-sync/README.md

 npm-template-sync --define "description=a very new fantastic module" -t myUser/myTemplate myUser/newModule#aBranch
 ```

-create new repository and bind it to aTemplateGithubUser/aRepo
+Create new repository and bind it to aTemplateGithubUser/aRepo

 ```shell
 export GITHUB_TOKEN='token providing repositroy write access' # for github repos